 Joists and Metal Deck

-The manufacture and installation of open web steel joists shall conform to the Steel Joist Institute (SJI) recommendations.
+The manufacture and installation of open web steel joists shall conform to the pre-engineered metal building manufacturer’s design standards.

 The manufacture and installation of steel decking shall conform to the Steel Decking Institute (SDI) recommendations.
 The underside of the metal decking shall be prime painted white.
+There is no roof deck.
+Reinforced vinyl scrim insulation, color white, forms the ceiling surface.

 Provide an alternate cost to include a 5 PSF dead load across the entire roof to accommodate a future solar panel field on the roof.
+Roof is not designed to support Solar Panels.

 Non-Load Bearing Metal Stud System